15 Things to Do in Orange and Surrounds

 The Lake Canobolas Reserve is popular with local residents and offers plenty of activities, such as swimming, cycling, sailing, canoeing and walking.

-It’s open daily to visitors with a reasonably sized car park that can be accessed from Lake Canobolas Road in Nashdale.
+It’s open daily to visitors and has a reasonably sized car park that can be accessed from Lake Canobolas Road in Nashdale.

-The car park on Ophir Road, from where you can start the walking track to this lookout, isn’t very well signposted, but here is the map location to help you navigate.
+The car park on Ophir Road, from where you can start the walking track to the lookout, isn’t very well signposted, but here is the map location to help you navigate.

 The walking track is only 400 metres one way and is very easy to follow.
 The lookout is located right in front of the cascades and offers fantastic views.